sjjhsjjh/blender-driver/documents/backlog.md

 -   Implement POST after thinking about what it should do.
 POST to an array could append to the array, easy.

+    Could treat -1 as a special case if it is the path leg being used as an index into an array.
+If leg is -1, change leg to len(parent) so that the parent list or tuple gets extended by the point maker.
+However, this would be inconsistent with Python array indexing, in which a negative index is to be counted back from the end, e.g. -1 is the last element.

 -   How to do applyImpulse?
 Maybe by POST to an "impulse" property, that gets pushed down to a setter, that executes the applyImpulse and discards its own